DECAF/blog.decaf.de/README.md

     $ bundle exec jekyll serve

-To preview your site with [drafts](https://jekyllrb.com/docs/posts/#drafts), run Jekyll with the `--drafts` switch:
+To preview your site with [drafts](https://jekyllrb.com/docs/posts/#drafts) and future posts and unpublished posts, run Jekyll with all those switches (see [docs](https://jekyllrb.com/docs/configuration/options/#build-command-options)):

-    $ bundle exec jekyll serve --drafts
+    $ bundle exec jekyll serve --drafts --future --unpublished

 ## How to blog